-Regarding civil remedies, although claiming damages for infringing an intellectual property right is allowed and the trend of a little rising damage is seen, it has been still pointed out that adequate damages are not always allowed even in the case of a winning suit and that the effect is not enough to eradicate counterfeit product operators.
-Refer to pages 52-53 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA- for this respect.
+Regarding civil remedies, although claiming damages for infringing an intellectual property right is allowed and the trend of a little rising damage is seen, it has been pointed out that adequate damages are not always allowed even in the case of a winning suit and that the effect is not enough to eradicate counterfeit product operators.
+Refer to pages 52-53 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA - for this respect.

-Based on these circumstances, the revised Trademark Law which was entered into force in November 2019 included the provision to increase the compensation for trademark infringement with bad faith up to 5 times (it was conventionally 3 times) and the provision to set the statutory damage at 5 million yuan (it was conventionally 3 million yuan) or less.
-In the same manner, the increase of the compensation limit to 5 times and the increase of the statutory damage limit to 5 million yuan were stipulated in the "Patent Law Amendment (draft)", which was announced by the Standing Committee of the National People's Congress in January, 2019.
-Movements, etc. We must keep a close eye on such future revisions.
+Based on these circumstances, the revised Trademark Law which was entered into force in November 2019 included the provision to enable increase of the compensation amount for trademark infringement with bad faith up to 5 times (it was conventionally 3 times) and the provision to set the statutory compensation amount at 5 million yuan (it was conventionally 3 million yuan) or less.
+Similarly, the Patent Law revised in October 2020 and the Copyright Law revised in November of the same year (both of them are scheduled to be enforced in June 2021) include the provision to enable increase of the compensation amount up to 5 times if certain conditions are met and the provision to increase the statutory compensation amount to 5 million yuan (from 1 million yuan for the Patent Law and 0.5 million yuan for the Copyright Law).
+We must keep a close eye on future trends in law enforcement.